 You want to tailor these sitelinks to speak to the queries generating “top” or above the fold impressions – like in the screenshot above, where the sitelinks nicely complemented the iPads query, which likely generates a large number of Apple’s impressions within that campaign (and where a single term is that core to your business, this would be another argument for splitting it out into its own campaign).

-There are a number of different techniques for optimizing sitelinks – as Curt Weaver outlines in this post on the Marin blog, a number of the best practices around creating optimized sitelinks are similar to AdWords best practices in general, such as:
+There are a number of different techniques for optimizing sitelinks – as Curt Weaver outlines in this post on the Marin blog, a number of the best practices around creating optimized sitelinks are similar to Google Ads best practices in general, such as:

-Ultimately, as with anything else within the AdWords platform, you want to take advantage of the edge offered to you by sitelinks and tailor your sitelinks so that they’re offering the right balance between increased clicks and increased conversions.
-And again, as with all things AdWords: test, analyze the data, and iterate!
+Ultimately, as with anything else within the Google Ads platform, you want to take advantage of the edge offered to you by sitelinks and tailor your sitelinks so that they’re offering the right balance between increased clicks and increased conversions.
+And again, as with all things Google Ads: test, analyze the data, and iterate!